 Panel A of Table 5 shows the results of the regression analysis conducted in this study, comparing the differences in investment efficiency of family businesses and non-family businesses.
-The coefficient result for Family×Overfirm is -0.0196, showing a negative correlation (p < 0.1), which indicates family business restrains company investments and lowers the degree of excessive investment.
+The coefficient result for $Family \times Overfirm$ is -0.0196, showing a negative correlation (p < 0.1), which indicates family business restrains company investments and lowers the degree of excessive investment.
 Panel B of Table 5 also shows the impact of the existence of family business founders and the succession of family descendant successors on investment efficiency.
-This study examines the effects of family founders and family descendant successors on over-investment.
+This study examines the effects of family founders and family descendant successors on overinvestment.
 The results showed that the Founder×Overfirm coefficient is -0.0514, which is negatively correlated (p < 0.01), explaining that when the founder of the family business still manages the company, attempts are made to reduce the investment amount of the company over the next period.
-Therefore, the findings for Hypothesis 1 support the SEW argument (Arregle et al. 2007; Gómez-Mejía et al. 2007; Stockmans et al. 2010; Gómez-Mejía et al. 2011; Berrone et al. 2012) suggesting that the founding family will carefully choose the firm's future investments in order to maintain the long-term viability of the family firm and thus reduce over-investment inefficiency.

-In addition, Panel B of Table 5 also shows the Descendants×Overfirm coefficient is - 0.0695, showing a negative correlation (p < 0.01), indicating that when the family founder is not in the company, the family descendant successors can inherit the founder's goals for the family business.
+Therefore, the findings for Hypothesis 1 support the SEW argument (Arregle et al., 2007; Stockmans et al., 2010; Gómez-Mejia et al., 2011; Berrone et al., 2012) suggesting that the founding family will carefully choose the firm's future investments in order to maintain the long-term viability of the family firm and thus reduce over-investment inefficiency.
+In addition, Panel B of Table 5 also shows the Descendants×Overfirm coefficient is -0.0695, showing a negative correlation (p < 0.01), indicating that when the family founder is not in the company, the family descendant successors can inherit the founder's goals for the family business.
 If the company is in an over-investment situation, they reduce the company's investments in the next period, which is more efficient than the investment of non-family descendant successors.
-The above empirical results regarding Hypothesis 2 also support the SEW argument (Gómez-Mejía et al. 2007; Arregle et al. 2007; Stockmans et al. 2010; Gómez-Mejia et al. 2012), suggesting that descendant CEOs in family firms are inclined to make efficient investment decisions that are in the best interest of family shareholders, thus reducing the possibility of over-investing.
+The above empirical results regarding Hypothesis 2 also support the SEW argument (Arregle et al., 2007; Stockmans et al., 2010; Gómez-Mejia et al., 2011; Berrone et al., 2012), suggesting that descendant CEOs in family firms are inclined to make efficient investment decisions that are in the best interest of family shareholders, thus reducing the possibility of over-investing.